CN to fill policing vacancy - Prince Rupert Northern View

-CN has every intention of finding someone to fill its vacant police position along the western portion of its line between Prince George and Prince Rupert, says a statement from the company.
+CN has every intention of finding someone to fill its vacant police position along the western portion of its line between Prince Rupert and Prince George, says a statement from the company.

 Vacant for a year, this section of the line is now being covered by a Prince George-based CN police officer.